alan-turing-institute/hexaco-rep-public/README.md

 * [Figure 2](Fig2-ScreePlot.ipynb) - Scree plot of unrotated eigenvalues (pop census).

+* [Figure 3](Fig3-SolutionCronbachs.ipynb) - Heatmap of Cronbach's alphas for each factor in all solutions.

 * [Figure 14](Fig14-BiographyLengths.ipynb) - plot of agent consistency vs biography length (for PopCensus).

 ## Installation Notes